E-Durland/oyster-poolseq/README.md

 Methods for bioinformatic analysis of pooled DNA data from larval oyster samples adapted from 2bRAD pipeline (3.0) of Dr. Eli Meyer: http://eli-meyer.github.io/2bRAD_utilities/

+Please refer to the pooseq pipeline.pdf document for walkthrough